• Skip to primary navigation

 • Heavy cream: Choose heavy or heavy whipped cream with at least 30% fat to make a sweetened whipped cream filling.

-• Sweetened condensed milk: Use homemade sweetened condensed milk or purchase it in a grocery store.
+• Sweetened condensed milk: Use homemade sweetened condensed milk or buy it at the grocery store.

 • Strawberry: Choose fresh ripe strawberries of the same size.
 Frozen berries that are too watery are not suitable for this dessert recipe.